MH-Tobi/MCP2515/test/README.md

 Here you need to adjust the __defaultsettings__ to your needs.

 Important to know is that you have to connect the Interrupt-Pin of the MCP2515 to your Arduino-Board since there are some tests in which the Interrupt functionality is tested by checking these pin.

+## Run tests as GitHub action

+PlatformIO offers the option to run tests via a GitHub action.

+However, since this doesn't work properly, I don't use it. :expressionless: